hyperledger/iroha-2-docs/src/guide/security/generating-cryptographic-keys.md

 ## Generating Cryptographic Keys with Kagami {#kagami}

-To generate a new key pair with `kagami`, run the following:
+To generate a new key pair having only just cloned the Iroha repo, run the following command from the project root.

 ```bash